SanojRellen/Ablage/README.md

         Exit Sub
     End If

-    ' Get the list of 'item' nodes from the 'schedule' node in the source XML Set sourceItemNodes = xmlDocSource.SelectNodes("//schedule/item")
+    ' Find the ISIN node in the source XML
+    Set sourceISINNode = xmlDocSource.SelectSingleNode("//underlyings/item/isin")

-    If sourceItemNodes Is Nothing Or sourceItemNodes.Length = 0 Then
+    If sourceISINNode Is Nothing Then
-        MsgBox "No 'item' nodes found in source XML.", vbExclamation Exit Sub
+        MsgBox "'isin' node not found in source XML.", vbExclamation Exit Sub
     End If

-    ' Get the last 'item' node in the source
+    ' Get the ISIN value
-    Set lastSourceItem = sourceItemNodes.Item(sourceItemNodes.Length - 1)
+    isinValue = sourceISINNode.Text

+    ' Derive the WKN from the ISIN (assuming WKN is characters 3-8) wknValue = Mid(isinValue, 3, 6)

-    ' Get the 'item' node under 'barrierEventObservationDates' in the last 'item' block Set lastBarrierObservationDateNode = lastSourceItem.SelectSingleNode("barrierEventObservationDates/item")
+    ' Get all 'Id' nodes under 'Underlyings/ids' in the template XML Set idNodes = xmlDocTemplate.SelectNodes("//Underlyings/ids/Id")

-    If lastBarrierObservationDateNode Is Nothing Then
+    If idNodes Is Nothing Or idNodes.Length < 2 Then
-        MsgBox "No 'item' node found under 'barrierEventObservationDates' in the last block.", vbExclamation Exit Sub
+        MsgBox "'Id' nodes not found or not enough 'Id' nodes in template XML.", vbExclamation Exit Sub
     End If

-    ' Extract the text value of the last 'item' node, which is the date we want lastObservationDate = lastBarrierObservationDateNode.Text

-    ' Find the target node in the template XML where we want to insert the date Set templateNode = xmlDocTemplate.SelectSingleNode("//zinsfestlegungstage/LastObservationDate") ' Update with your actual target node

-    If templateNode Is Nothing Then
-        MsgBox "'LastObservationDate' node not found in template XML.", vbExclamation Exit Sub
-    End If

-    ' Fill the target node in the template with the last observation date from the source templateNode.Text = lastObservationDate

-    ' Save the modified template XML
-    xmlDocTemplate.Save "C:\path\to\your\filled_template.xml" ' Update with your output file path

-    MsgBox "Last observation date has been inserted into the template successfully!", vbInformation End Sub